standard-library/wire-o/lambda-spike/README.md

 - total lambda runtime: 12920ms
 ```

+### Results from 3rd performance run on 10/10/2016
+22:46:37.773Z
+This run was performed using a larger PDF than in the 1st run.
+*Size of PDF*: 96.7kb

 ### How to download logs (goes up to 10,000 log events) on the AWS CLI: